bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >            </distribution>
 > </distribution>

-The penultimate block of the XML describes our **operators**.
-These define the moves that are used to propose new parameter values in the next iteration of the MCMC, so are fundamentally important to how our chain explores parameter space.
-Some are relevant to tree construction, so we can remove these.
+We now see the **operators**.
+As for the exponential coalescent model, we will remove the operators related to tree construction, which we don't need.

 >Remove the tree operators:
 >